 Gislen Software was founded in 1994 by Mikael Gislen, a Swedish computer scientist and businessman who saw the potential in combining European management and communications expertise with the IT skills and value advantages of India.

 - Great emphasis is paid to employee benefits.
 Remuneration is higher than in typical large Indian IT companies.
 The working week is 40-hours and flex and overtime benefits are provided.

-- Leave policies cater to paid vacation and paid sick leave.
-The company pays 6 months maternity leave.
+- Leave policies to cater to paid vacation and paid sick leave.
+The company pays 6 months of maternity leave.